2019 AFL Women's Grand Final: Best on Ground Medal

 Phillips's injury cast a pall over the Crows' win.
 "It's an ACL," she confirmed, "something I have done before in my other leg.
 This was supposed to be the good leg."
 Despite only playing for three-quarters, Phillips, who had 18 disposals and two goals, was named best on ground, as she had been when Adelaide previously won the flag in 2017.
 The following night she won the AFLW Players' Association's Most Valuable Player award, which she had also previously won in 2017.
 On 2 April, she was awarded the AFLW best and fairest award for second time, having previously won it in 2017, and was named the captain of the 2019 AFL Women's All-Australian team.
-Her Adelaide co-captain Chelsea Randall was named the vice captain, and Hatchard, Thompson and Marinoff were also part of the squad, as were Carlton's Prespakis, Harrington and Gabriella Pound.
+Her Adelaide co-captain Chelsea Randall was named the vice captain, and Hatchard, Thompson and Marinoff were also part of the squad, as were Carlton's Prespakis, Harrington and Gab Pound.